RESTRUCTURE - Developing and implementing innovative and evidence-based food design principles to moderate energy intake

 The RESTRUCTURE website presents the main channel for informing interested stakeholders about the project’s development and results and exchanging knowledge among the scientific community.

 External communication & dissemination.
-Once the results are published, they are communicated to different audiences through social media or via blog updates, often supported by appealing visuals (e.g., infographics and illustrations).
+Once the results were published, they were communicated to different audiences, often supported by appealing visuals (e.g., infographics and illustrations).

 For more information on the project, including the key concepts related to food processing and the RESTRUCTURE study, click here.